 For Dyslexia or Language Processing

-Use emoji or custom titles to tag task types ( for essays,
+Use emoji or custom titles to tag task types (

 for reading)